 How you structure your investments from the start has a massive impact on your taxes, liability, and ability to scale.
 Choosing the right business entity—whether it’s an LLC, S-Corp, or another structure—is one of the most critical decisions you’ll make.
 Getting it wrong can lead to higher tax bills and unnecessary personal risk.
 A CPA with real estate expertise provides the strategic guidance needed to make the right choice for your specific goals.
 These high-level CFO services also extend to complex transactions like 1031 exchanges, helping you build a strong foundation for long-term growth.

-Your Interview Checklist: Questions for a Real Estate CPA
+Questions to Ask a Real Estate CPA

 Once you’ve narrowed down your list of potential CPAs, it’s time to start the interview process.
 This conversation is your chance to find a true financial partner, so it’s important to come prepared.
 Having a set of specific questions will help you compare candidates and find the right fit for your real estate portfolio.
 Think of it as hiring a key member of your investment team—because that’s exactly what you’re doing.